ogaclejapan/SmartTabLayout/README.md

 ```

-# How to use the utility
+# How to use the utilityApp

 Utility has two types available to suit the Android support library.